 Items such as tools, supplies and materials can be useful for any future repairs or make-ready expenses.
 If there’s any vending machines or coin-operated laundry that produce income for the property, you should verify if they’re included in the sale.

-The due-diligence period is your opportunity to get a clear idea of what you’re getting into when buying a property.
+The due-diligence period is your opportunity to get a clear picture of what you’re buying.
 Using a checklist can be useful and you can also do a search online to produce some forms that may be helpful.
-Different properties in different areas will have their unique set of circumstances and doing your due-diligence research will help you discover possible pitfalls.
+Different properties in different areas will have their unique set of circumstances and doing your due-diligence research will help you discover possible pitfalls or opportunities.

 To Your Success!